gher-uliege/OCEA0036/README.md

 ## 2D shallow water equations

 The shallow water equations model is similar to the 2D Navier-Stokes equations but the implicit pressure solver is replaced by explicit for the free surface.
-If the time step is too large, the model can be come unstable.
+If the time step is too large, the model can become unstable.

 The online demo is [avialable here](https://alexander-barth.github.io/FluidSimDemo-WebAssembly/ShallowWater):